fairdataihub/fairdataihub.org/blog/alt-text-generator-ollama.md

   - AI
 ---

-The [Alt-Text-Generator](https://github.com/fairdataihub/alt-text-generator) has been one of our more popular open source projects since its release, helping developers and researchers automatically generate image descriptions to make the web more accessible.
+The [Alt-Text-Generator](https://github.com/fairdataihub/alt-text-generator) has been one of our more popular open source projects since its release, helping developers and users automatically generate image descriptions to make the web more accessible.
 The idea was simple: feed it an image URL, get back a natural language description suitable for alt text.
 No manual writing required.

 The tool lives at [alt.fairdataihub.org](https://alt.fairdataihub.org) and has served its purpose well, but we've always wanted to take it further.
 The original implementation relied on cloud APIs, which meant images left your machine and usage costs could add up.
-We wanted something researchers could run entirely on their own hardware, with no external dependencies and no data leaving the building.
+We wanted something users could run entirely on their own hardware, with no external dependencies and no data leaving the building.

 ## 🖼️ Why Alt Text Matters